rooooooooob/lex_compare/README.md

 Now that C++ has variadic templates you can!
-Just include this header-only library and specify which fields, methods or custom functions you want your functions to be compared with!
+Just include this header-only library and specify which fields, methods or custom functions you want your classes to be compared with!

 ### Supported compare types: